Class Dates:

 Learn how to use warp lines to turn the boat using pilings.
 Students learn to warp in and warp out of slips in tight quarters.

 Learn to go stern into a slip.
-By the time you finish up on day one you are backing into a slip with other boats in close quarters.
+By the time you finish on day one, you are backing into a slip with other boats in close quarters.

 Itinerary Day 2-

-On day two we focus on practicing what we learned on day one by students taking turns docking and undocking the boat throughout the day.
-Students take turns putting the boat into the slip, and choose whether they want to go bow in, stern in, warp in, warp out, standing turn, pull up alongside, etc. This time when the student decides the docking method is likely the most important part of the class for most students, in that it lets them practice with docking methods where they need practice and is a confidence builder.
+On day two, we focus on practicing what we learned on day one by students taking turns docking and undocking the boat throughout the day.
+Students take turns putting the boat into the slip, and choose whether they want to bow in, stern in, warp in, warp out, standing turn, pull up alongside, etc. This time, when the student decides the docking method is likely the most critical part of the class for most students, in that it lets them practice with docking methods where they need practice, and is a confidence builder.

 Finally, the class ends with a written test and ASA118 Docking and Maneuvering Certification.